Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Aspect Recession Inflation

-Definition A phase of economic downturn characterized by a decline in gross domestic product (GDP) over two consecutive quarters.
+Definition A period of economic downturn characterized by a decline in gross domestic product (GDP) over two consecutive quarters.
 An increase in the general price level of goods and services in an economy over a period of time.

 Causes High interest rates, falling demand, financial crises, decline in investment, external shocks.
-Excess money in circulation, rising production costs, increased demand, currency devaluation.
+Excess money supply in circulation, rising production costs, increased demand, currency devaluation.

 What is the difference between Recession and Inflation?